servicetitan/Stl.Fusion/docs/Overview.md

 > Q: Why fetching users in parallel is ok here?

-A: `GetUserAsync()` is also a computed service method, which means its results are cached.
+A: `GetUserAsync()` is also a compute service method, which means its results are cached.
 So in a real-life chat app these calls aren't expected to be resolved via DB - most of these users should be already cached, which means these calls won't hit the DB and will complete synchronously.